sebastianbirk/pytorch-mlops-template-azure-ml/README.md

 This section gives a detailed walkthrough of the template in a tutorial-like manner.
 It covers all the aspects mentioned in the [Summary](https://github.com/sebastianbirk/pytorch-mlops-template-azure-ml/blob/develop/README.md#summary) section above in chronological order and has the objective to enable the reader to set up the template and understand all aspects of it.

 ### 1. Azure DevOps & Azure Resources Provisioning
-**Note**: Below setup steps and commands are based on the Bash Unix shell.
-Some commands will deviate if alternative command-line shells, such as PowerShell, are used instead.

 Before we can dive into building the end-to-end ML solution, we need to set up our Azure environment.
 Our Azure environment will consist of an Azure DevOps project and the necessary Azure infrastructure.
-This template project leverages the open-source infrastructure as code software tool Terraform to provision our Azure environment in an automated, robust and reproducible way using declarative configuration files written in the human-readable HashiCorp Configuration Language (HCL).
+This template leverages the open-source infrastructure as code software tool Terraform to provision our Azure environment in an automated, robust and reproducible way using declarative configuration files written in the human-readable HashiCorp Configuration Language (HCL).
 All Terraform configuration files are stored in the `<TEMPLATE_ROOT>/infrastructure` directory.
 For more information on Terraform, check https://www.terraform.io/.

 #### 1.1 Set up an Azure DevOps Organization & Personal Access Token (PAT)
-First, we need to set up an Azure DevOps Organization and create a PAT that can be used by Terraform to interact with the Azure DevOps Service API.
+First, we need to manually set up an Azure DevOps Organization and create a PAT that can be used by Terraform to interact with the Azure DevOps Service API.
 For this purpose, go to https://dev.azure.com and sign in to Azure DevOps with your account.
 Then click on "New organization" and create a new Azure DevOps organization with your desired name.
 We don't need to create an Azure DevOps Project as this will be taken care of by our Terraform configuration files.

-Within your new Azure DevOps organization, create a Personal Access Token with "Full Access" as follows:
+Within your new Azure DevOps organization, create a Personal Access Token as follows:

 <img src="docs/images/ado_pat_ui.png" alt="ado_pat_ui" width="400"/>

-Click on "Personal access token", then click on "New Token" and create a new Personal Access Token called `terraform_pat`:
+Click on "Personal access token", then click on "New Token" and create a new Personal Access Token with "Full Access" called `terraform_pat`:

 <img src="docs/images/create_pat.png" alt="create_pat" width="600"/>

 **Note**: Make sure to store the created token, e.g. in a textfile.
 It will have to be stored inside an environment variable in the next step.

 #### 1.2 Deliver Infrastructure as Code with Terraform
+Now that we have created our Azure DevOps Organization and Personal Access Token, we will provision the rest of our Azure environment using Terraform.
+With this goal in mind, first clone the template repository to your local workstation and open a terminal.

+**Note**: Below setup steps and commands are based on the Bash Unix shell.
+Some commands will deviate if alternative command-line shells, such as PowerShell, are used instead.

-First, set up the two below environment variables based on the previous step.
+Next, set up the two below environment variables based on the previous step.
 ```console
 $ export TF_VAR_ado_org_service_url="https://dev.azure.com/<ADO_ORG_NAME>"
 $ export TF_VAR_ado_personal_access_token="<ADO_PAT>"